 This industry cluster is the largest employer in the Parish, providing high average wages and attracting top talent to the region.
 Jefferson Parish leaders work on a regional level to support destination healthcare and continued growth in the Jefferson facilities.
 Growth in this industry cluster is already visible as Ochsner Health System begins planned improvements along the Jefferson Highway corridor while East Jefferson General Hospital and West Jefferson Medical Center expand their offerings around the Parish to provide easier access to care.

 The tech industry already has strong roots in Jefferson Parish.
 It is home to companies that boast an international reach from right here.
-To grow this industry, Jefferson officials will target tech companies that fit right into Jefferson’s existing industries such as engineering, health care, construction and water transportation.
+To grow this industry, many target tech companies fit right into Jefferson’s existing industries such as engineering, health care, construction and water transportation.
 By tying the EDGE plan’s targeted clusters together with information technology, the IT industry can be the connective tissue that helps all Jefferson businesses prosper.
+To support this industry, JEDCO created the Jefferson Technology Alliance (“JeffTech”), where existing technology companies as well as university and educational partners meet quarterly and discuss a wide range of topics pertinent to the success of tech in Jefferson Parish and the GNO region.
+For more information on how to join this group, email email@example.com or call JEDCO at (504) 875-3908.”

 This up-and-coming industry is the result of tremendous regional planning and development activity that came out of the realization that Louisiana can and must be a leader in water management and coastal restoration.
 Businesses in this industry run the gamut from engineering and construction firms that work in coastal environments to stormwater planning and waste management.
 This industry is poised to grow locally as a continued emphasis is placed on restoring our coast and determining best practices to live with water.